termstandard/colors/README.md

 ## Querying The Terminal

-In an interactive program that can read terminal responses, a more reliable method is available, that is transparent to sudo & ssh.

-Simply try sending a truecolor value to the terminal, followed by a query to ask what color it currently has.
-If the response indicates the same color as was just set, then truecolor is supported.
+In an interactive program that can read terminal responses, a more reliable method is available that is transparent to sudo & ssh.
+Simply try sending a TrueColor escape sequence to the terminal, followed by a query to ask what color it currently has.
+If the response indicates the same color as was just set, then TrueColor is supported.

-If the response indicates an 8-bit color, or does not indicate a color, or if no response is forthcoming within a few centiseconds, then assume that truecolor is not supported.
+If the response indicates an 8-bit color, or does not indicate a color, or if no response is forthcoming within a few centiseconds, then TrueColor is probably unsupported.

 ```bash
 $ ( printf '\e[48:2:1:2:3m\eP$qm\e\\' ; xxd -g1 )